vatesfr/terraform-provider-xenorchestra/README.md

 # Terraform Provider for Xen Orchestra

-This is a terraform provider for [Xen Orchestra](https://github.com/vatesfr/xen-orchestra).
+This is a terraform provider for [Xen Orchestra](https://github.com/vatesfr/xen-orchestra) forked from [terra-farm/terraform-provider-xenorchestra](https://github.com/terra-farm/terraform-provider-xenorchestra).

 ## Docs